makersacademy/chitter-challenge/README.md

 Removed the homepage display test and added
 * Chirps class to return all chirps
 * Route and erb files to display all chirps
+Created the databases for chitter.
+* 3 Chirps are currently stored in chitter.
+* 0 Chirps in chitter_test
+* Added the both databases anad tables to TablePlus.

 ## Code style